Transdisciplinary Community Revitalisation Initiatives

-These participatory action research projects are my experiments in transdisciplinary education, exploring ways and approaches of connecting students’ university learning experiences with the community.
-It activates learning in the “thick of life” and offers opportunities to partner with community stakeholders in changemaking, peacebuilding, and revitalisation.
+Since 2021, I’ve coordinated multiple participatory action research projects exploring ways and approaches of connecting students’ university learning experiences with distinct communities locally and internationally.
+These transdisciplinary learning experiences in the “thick of life” offer opportunities to dialogue with community stakeholders in changemaking, peacebuilding, and revitalisation.

-- Local community of Mui Wo (Lantau, Hong Kong)
+• Village community of Mui Wo (Hong Kong)

 Mui Wo Local Community

-Engaging with the Mui Wo community, the project combined futures thinking, collective art, public dialogue, forest bathing, camping, and local food and practices to understand ways for regeneration and building resilience for long-term sustainability that recognises the interdependence of economic, ecological and social health and wellbeing.
+This project on community-led revitalisation with the village community in Mui Wo was initiated with Anna Iles from Flux Compass.
+The research field trip combined futures thinking, collective art workshops, public dialogue, forest bathing, camping, and local food and practices to understand ways for regeneration and building resilience for long-term sustainability that recognises the interdependence of economic, ecological and social health and wellbeing.

-Students work in teams to create a “Bill of Health” diagnosis of the Mui Wo community, visual maps and artworks, identifying grassroot initiatives, and producing a revitalisation handbook/ zine for the public.
+Students worked in teams to talk with local business owners and residents, create a “Bill of Health” diagnosis of the Mui Wo community, visual maps and artworks, identify grassroots initiatives, and produce a revitalisation handbook/ zine for the public.

 Atayal Indigenous Community in Dong Ao

-Hong Kong students travelled for a three-day immersive fieldtrip to Yilan County to explore the rich cultural heritage of the Atayal tribe, one of Taiwan’s largest indigenous group.
-Students learnt from Atayal ecological practices, visited an experimental elementary school that interweaves traditional knowledge into modern education, and engaged with tribe elders, master craftsman, and indigenous youth.
+The project centres around fieldtrips to Yilan County to explore the rich cultural heritage of the Atayal tribe, one of Taiwan’s largest indigenous groups.
+Students learnt from Atayal ecological practices, talks with teachers and students at the experimental elementary school interweaving traditional knowledge into modern education, and engaged with tribe elders, master craftsman, and indigenous youth.
 Activities included traditional cooking and weaving, learn about sustainable practices regarding architecture, hunting, oral traditions, and craftsmanship.

 Artefacts of the research included short documentaries on Atayal culture and the region, making contributions to public knowledge of indigenous culture on Wikipedia, and revitalisation plans for the community.